BGM-71 TOW: Previous designs

 Late in World War II, the German Army began experimenting with modified versions of the Ruhrstahl X-4 wire-guided missile.
-Originally developed for the Luftwaffe as an anti-bomber weapon, by changing the warhead to one using a high-explosive anti-tank (HEAT) design, the new X-7 version made an effective anti-armor weapon with a range of hundreds of metres.
+Originally developed for the Luftwaffe as an anti-bomber weapon, by changing the warhead to one using a high-explosive anti-tank (HEAT) design, the new X-7 version made an effective anti-armor weapon with a range of hundreds of meters.
 This would greatly improve the effectiveness of infantry anti-tank operations, which at that time were generally based on smaller weapons like the Panzerfaust and Panzerschreck, limited in the best case to ranges on the order of 150 m.
 X-7 was never fully developed before the war ended.

 In the immediate post-war era, the design was picked up by development teams in France and Australia.
 In France, Nord Aviation's Jean Bastien-Thiry developed an updated version of the X-7 using a solid fuel rocket as the very small and highly portable SS.10.
 Development started in 1948, with the first rounds fired in 1952.
 Evaluations by the US Army in 1953 concluded it was not ready for operation, but that its progress should be tracked.
 The Army then instructed the Redstone Arsenal to develop its own version of the basic concept, which emerged as the SSM-A-23 Dart, a larger design with roughly twice the range of the SS.10.
 While the development of the Dart continued, Nord delivered a workable version of the SS.10, as well as the extended-range SS.11.
-In the summer of 1958, the development of the Dart was cancelled in favour of purchasing the two French designs.
+In the summer of 1958, the development of the Dart was canceled in favor of purchasing the two French designs.

-During the same period, the British Army had been developing its own heavyweight long-range weapon with Australia, the Malkara, with a range of about 4000 yd.
-The tracking system, similar to the SS.11, proved difficult to use and a new project started under the codename Orange William.
+During the same period, the British Army joined the Australian efforts to build a heavyweight long-range weapon, the Malkara, with a range of about 4000 yd.
+The tracking system, similar to the SS.11, proved difficult to use and a new project started under the codename Orange William to address this.
 This system used a computer to calculate the impact point, sending commands to the missile using an infrared link.
-But the link was found not to work in smoke or dust, making it largely useless on the battlefield.
-A new design emerged, combining the guidance system of the small Vickers Vigilant with a new and highly maneuverable missile to produce Swingfire.
-The goal was to allow the launcher to remain completely undercover while a gunner took a portable sight forward to aim at the targets from a concealed location.
+But the link was found not to work in smoke or dust, making it largely useless on the battlefield, and the project was abandoned.